craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 A man named *Antonov* is our patron for our mission from Yerba to Prosper.

 We are comrades with Caspin, the Golden Dragonborn Sorcerer, Brilynn the Dark-Elf Bard, and Klarl the Human Barbarian.

+The Fog has come, and it follows us until we are somewhere we weren't before.
+We step through the Iron Gates, and the Fog allows us before the Gate closes it out.